 - our reader, Toni

-Store leftover waffle batter in an airtight container in the refrigerator for 2-3 days.
+Gluten Free Waffle Batter - Store leftover waffle batter in an airtight container in the refrigerator for 2-3 days.
 To make fresh waffles, simply warm your waffle iron and scoop batter directly from the refrigerator.
 Store cooked waffles in the refrigerator for 2-3 days.
 You can refresh the waffles in the oven.

-🧇 How to Reheat Cooked Waffles:
+How to Reheat Frozen Waffles:

-🙋🏽♀️ Frequently Asked Questions About Gluten Free Waffles
+Gluten Free Waffles FAqs:

 Absolutely!
 This recipe is delicious when made with dairy free milk.
 We have used both almond and coconut milk and the waffles come out perfect every single time.